The Italian Food Bucket List: 32 Italian Dishes You Need to Try

 1. What Do Italians Eat a Lot Of?

-So after looking at some answers from Italians talking about their daily meals, here’s what I found!
+After looking at some answers from Italians talking about their daily meals, here’s what I found:

 2. What Did Italy Eat Before Pasta?